TechnologyMasters/jobs/README.md

 #### Rate of pay

 How a candidate earns their pay.
-If more than one item is labelled, the candidate may likely choose which option works best for them.
+If more than label is selected, the candidate may likely choose which option works best for them.

 Label | Definition
 --- | ---